 After reading this section, students will be able to...

-A common terminology for representing atoms and compounds has been developed to help communicate what they are made of and how they are put together.
-The most important for our purposes are the chemical formula and the structural formula.
-The chemical formula is a type of shorthand that lists the make up of any compound.
-The symbols used for the common elements in biological molecules are listed in Table 2.2.
+A common terminology for representing atoms and compounds has been developed to help communicate their composition and the forces that hold them together.
+The most important for our purpose are the chemical formula and the structural formula.
+The chemical formula is a type of shorthand that lists the makeup of any compound.
+Table 2.2 lists the symbols used for the common elements in biological molecules.
 A chemical formula contains the symbol for each constituent atom and its ratio in the compound.
-If more than one atom of the same is type present in a molecule, the number is indicated by a subscript following the symbol, see Table 2.3.
+If more than one atom of the same type is present in a molecule, a subscript following the symbol designates the number (Table 2.3).
 The structural formula shows the arrangement of atoms in the compound.
-Each atom of the molecule is drawn using its symbol and lines are drawn between them indicating the covalent bonds formed.
+Each atom of the molecule is drawn using its symbol, and lines are drawn between them, indicating the covalent bonds formed.

 |Compound||Chemical Formula||Structural Formula§||Molecular Weight*||Comments|